An incredibly easy no bake mint Aero traybake with crushed biscuits, mint Aero bar, and mint Aero bubbles!

-A quick and simple recipe perfect for parties, bake sales or a weekend treat.
+A quick and simple traybake perfect for parties, bake sales or a weekend treat.ย

-I feel that I should introduce this recipe with a health warning…it’s highly addictive!
+I feel that I should introduce this mint Aero traybake recipe with a health warning…it’s highly addictive!
 Even more dangerously, it’s very quick and easy to make.

 how to make mint aero traybake

-Add crushed biscuits, chopped Aero bar and Aero bubbles to the melted chocolate and stir…
+Step 2 – Once the mixture has melted down smoothly, add the crushed biscuits, chopped Aero bar and Aero bubbles to the melted chocolate and stir well to combine.

 Then it’s time for the hard part…leaving it to set in the fridge for a minimum of 2 hours – sorry!
 It is worth the wait though, trust me.